 The wall chart and DVD video instructions give a good idea of how to trigger certain areas.

 Overall, our team found it seemed to work best for your shoulders, upper back, and core muscles.

-We also think that there are good ways to focus your attention around just a few muscles, once you gain some confidence with your new exercise tool.
+We also think that there are good ways to focus your attention on just a few muscles once you gain some confidence with your new exercise tool.

 How Different Are the Bodyblade Models?